2016: Oshun's Year in Review

 As we come to the end of a tumultuous 2016 there can’t be many people who fail to recognise the historic nature of democratic decisions taken this year.
-From Brexit to Trump’s election, the rise of populism will continue to be felt for the foreseeable future.
-For those of us fighting inequality and injustice and who have asked the question over the years ‘just how much inequality can a society take before people fight back?’ we have our answer.
+From Brexit, to Trump’s election, the rise of populism will continue to be felt for the foreseeable future.
+For those of us fighting inequality and injustice and who have asked the question over the years ‘just how much inequality can a society take before people fight back?’
+We have our answer.
 People have fought back through the ballot boxes, swayed by inaccurate information and false promises.
 Their votes will have far reaching implications.

 Here at Oshun we had another terrifically busy year.
 Issues around education, water and sanitation, conflict, youth and early childhood learning dominated our year.
-We had some brilliant successes, our partner charity Out of the Box Partnerships built a wonderful adventure playground in Addis Ababa (see below).
+We had some brilliant successes, our partner charity Out of the Box Partnerships built a wonderful playground in Addis Ababa.
 Our work on the Global Investment Fund for Water continues to gather momentum.
 And, we worked on numerous political events at the World Humanitarian Summit, Women Deliver, UNGA, Global Partnerships for Effective Development in Nairobi and many more.

 Here are the highlights:

 We are beginning to see recognition within the development community of the critical importance of a child’s early years if they are to reach their potential.
 Young minds thrive when they are stimulated and their bodies cared for.
 Children need nutrition for growth, as cognitive impairment from malnutrition is irreversible from around the age of 4 years.
 Trauma in early years can have dramatic long-term impacts on mental health.
 The greatest challenge is combining these factors and we believe this can be achieved through education.
 Play is an essential component of child learning, possessing a child with the ability to develop fine and gross motor skills, build relationships and learn to take risks.